Week 51, an empire-spanning search

 Here in Berkeley, above one of the BART stations, there’s a big, blocky building called the Ed Roberts Campus, home to a cluster of organizations serving people with disabilities.

 Berkeley has an interesting history in this regard, and it’s worth knowing if you don’t already.
-Most people have heard of the Free Speech Movement; relatively few know about the roughly contemporaneous Independent Living Movement.
+Most people have heard of the Free Speech Movement; comparatively few know about the roughly contemporaneous Independent Living Movement.

 It was a multifarious thing, and I won’t attempt to summarize its objectives, because I don’t know enough to do so!
 But, one of the simplest things the movement wanted was curb cuts.
 It’s strange to imagine a world without them, but the curb cuts that are ubiquitous today, at least in the U.S., can all be traced back to a particular time and place.
 That place was Berkeley.

 In Berkeley, in the 70s, independent living activists would creep out at night to smash steep curbs with sledgehammers and smooth the rubble into shallow ramps.
-Soon after, the city was pouring official curb cuts.
+Soon after, the city was molding official curb cuts.
 Soon after, they were spreading to other cities, other states.

 At the lab, Alexis and I have been talking about technologies and policies that “generate freedom” in some sense.
 These “freedom generators” are often designed and deployed to serve the particular, acute needs of one kind of person, but then, their “output” washes out indiscriminately and benefits everyone.

 The most tangible example we’ve come up with is curb cuts.
-Designed for the acute needs of wheelchair users, they make the world safer and more accessible for people using crutches, and pushing strollers, and riding bikes.
+Designed for the acute needs of wheelchair users, they make the world safer and more accessible for people walking with crutches, and pushing strollers, and riding bikes.
 For people with impaired vision, going slow.
 For people maneuvering hand trucks, making deliveries.
 For people not fully paying attention because they’re using their phones!
 Those people didn’t even exist in the 70s!

 So, imagine every curb cut as a buzzing generator, like something out of science fiction, except instead of tractor beams or tachyon fields, they are producing these little bubbles of capability.